fpatron/tig-dashboard/README.md

 Go to your Grafana instance

-1. Install the Infinity plugin
-    * Go to Home > Administration > Plugins and data > Plugins
-    * Note: By default, only installed plugins are displayed.
-Switch to "All" mode (top right).
-    * Search for the Infinity plugin and install it

-2. Add a datasource for Infinity, Loki and Prometheus
+1. Add a datasource for Prometheus
     * Go to Home > Data sources
-    * Click on the "Add new data sources" button
-    * Search for "Infinity"
     * Click on "Save & test"
     * Click on the "Add new data sources" button
     * Search for "Prometheus"
     * Connection : Prometheus URL : http://192.168.X.X:9090    (put the IP of the computer running docker)
     * Click on "Save & test"

-3. Import the dashboard
+2. Import the dashboard
     * Go to Home > Dashboard
     * Download the dashboard in [JSON format](https://raw.githubusercontent.com/fpatron/tig-dashboard/master/grafana/The%20Innovation%20Game%20-%20Dashboard.json)
     * Click on the "New" > "Import" button